 Permanent Structure Project Schedule

 In February of 2019 Governor John Bell Edwards announced that The Coastal Protection and Restoration Authority (CPRA) using Gulf Of Mexico Energy Security Act (GOMESA) funds would fund the entire $80 million project that is the permanent Bayou Chene structure.
 The project has been phased out for bidding and funding purposes.
 Phase 1A, Clearing and Grubbing of Tabor canal was completed in mid November.
-Phase 1B, Dredging and spoil placement for new the new levee on Tabor Canal will begin in mid December 2019.
-Phase 2, flood wall and receiving structure should be bid out in early December of 2019.
+Phase 1B, Dredging and spoil placement for new the new levee on Tabor Canal has begun and is on going.
+Phase 2, flood wall and receiving structure bid opening is February 19th,2020.
 Phase 3 will be bid out shortly after Phase 2.
 Phase 4, earthen levee completion, is expected to be completed in the first half of 2022.
 You can see the schedule below.